Karate in the United States: Founders of American Karate systems

 Joe Lewis was often called the "Muhammad Ali" of American sport karate.
 He amassed many firsts including the first World Professional Karate Champion and the first U.S. Heavyweight Champion.
 He began his martial studies while a 20-year-old U.S. Marine stationed in Okinawa in 1964.
 He earned a black belt in a record 18 months and due to his outstanding tournament career was named the "greatest karate fighter of all time" by his peers in a Black Belt Magazine survey.
 Lewis died in 2012.

 Joey Rhodes is a fifth degree Black Belt (following Master Ohshima’s rank philosophy) recognized as an innovative pioneer in the USA collegiate Karate community for introducing full contact Karate.
 His United States style blended Japan and Korean techniques, weapons training, and Tameshiwari, (breaking - Rhodes felt physical and psychological confidence were instilled in his upper ranking students because of this test and trial) along with adherence to Gichin Funakoshi twenty precepts, brought unity between many practitioners and schools.
 Many fellow law enforcement officers adopted Rhodes effective self defense and Tonfa techniques in the United States.
 Rhodes retired from martial arts to become an ordained minister.

 J. Pat Burleson is a 10th-degree black belt.
 He received his 1st degree black belt in 1963 in Tae Kwon Do by Allen Steen.
 Burleson was Allen Steen's first black belt student.
-Steen, in turn, was Jhoon Rhee's first black belt student in America in 1962.
 Burleson based his system on Tae Kwon Do, Tang Soo Do, and Wado-Ryu.
 His website says he is one of the founders of American Karate and his claims have been based on his legitimacy of winning the first National Karate Championships in 1964 in Washington D.C.
+Burleson died in 2021.

 Jim R. Harrison is a 9th-degree black belt.
 He received his 1st degree black belt in Judo and Jujitsu in 1962, Tang Soo Do in 1963, Shorin-Ryu Karate in 1964, having trained under Bob Kurth, Kim Soo Wong and Jim Wax.
 In 1964 he opened his Bushidokan dojo in Kansas City where he competed, trained several regional and national champions, and hosted major tournaments.